 MANUSCRIPT PREPARATION AND STYLE.
-Manuscripts must be in English and typed double-spaced on one side only of $8\frac{1}{8} \times 11^{8}$ or A4 size good quality paper.
-Allow margins of at least 1^{8} (20 mm); use a 5-space paragraph indent; do not hyphenate words at the end of lines and do not justify right margins.
+Manuscripts must be in English and typed double-spaced on one side only of $8\frac{1}{8} \times 11^n$ or A4 size good quality paper.
+Allow margins of at least $1^n$ (20 mm); use a 5-space paragraph indent; do not hyphenate words at the end of lines and do not justify right margins.
 Minor corrections to the manuscript may be typed or neatly printed in ink; retyping is required for significant changes.
 Numbers should be spelled out when they occur at the beginning of a sentence; use Arabic numerals elsewhere.
 Abbreviations should be used sparingly and nonstandard abbreviations should be defined at their first occurence.
+Metric system (SI) units should be used.
+Manuscript may be sentenced as the strength of the strength of the system (SI) units should be used.
+Manuscript may be sentenced as the strength of the system (SI) units should be used.

-Metric system (S1) units should be used.
-Manuscripts that do not conform to the style of Visual Neuroscience will be returned without review.
+scripts that do not conform to the style of Visual Neuroscience will be returned without review.